Samir-atra/FCOS_Implementation/README.md

 # FCOS_Implementation
-Implementation for the model in the research paper "FCOS: fully convolutional one stage object detection"
+Implementation of the model in the research paper "FCOS: fully convolutional one stage object detection"

+A public documentation in the blog: https://medium.com/@samiratra95/deep-learning-model-research-implementation-fcos-cc16507088c9
 ## A work in progress